smithy-lang/smithy-rs/design/src/rfcs/rfc0017_logging_sensitive.md

 - We are not required to deserialize the entire request before we can make judgments on what data is sensitive or not - only which operation it has been routed to.
 - We are permitted to emit logs prior to routing when:
   - they contain no potentially sensitive data, or
-  - the request failed to route, in which case it's subject to the constraints of an operation.
+  - the request failed to route, in which case it's not subject to the constraints of an operation.

 ### Runtime Crates